+46/GENERAL HOUSING

+01.11

+23

+2

-In an institution using a decentralized unit management system, newly admitted inmates are assigned to their unit after being processed through the admissions area.
-Inmate profile information obtained through pre-sentence reports and other sources is analyzed to determine the appropriate unit assignment.
+unit after being processed through the admissions area.
+Inmate profile information obtained through presentence reports and other sources is analyzed to determine the appropriate unit assignment.
 In some facilities, at least one general unit is used to house inmates who are classified as predators (those who bully or prey on weaker inmates).
 Another general unit is used to house the weaker inmates who are susceptible to being preyed upon or victimized.
 It is desirable that there be at least one other general unit to which inmates who are neither predators nor potential victims can be assigned.
-If assigned judiciously, inmates from this "middle" group can also be housed in "predator" or "victim" units to balance the populations of those units; however, under no circumstances should "weak" inmates be placed in units primarily for predators, or vice versa.
+If assigned judiciously, inmates from this "middle" group can also be housed in one of the "predator" or "victim" units to balance the populations of those units; however, under no circumstance should "weak" inmates be placed in units primarily for predators, or vice versa.

 Offenders assigned to one of the general program units are sometimes moved at the discretion of the unit team into a special program unit.
-Such transfers should always be on a "round-trip ticket" basis - if the individual does not work out well in the special program unit, the inmate returns to the unit ffrom which the transfer was made.
+Such transfers should always be on a "round-trip ticket" basis-if the individual does not work out well in the special program unit, the inmate usually returns to the unit from which the transfer was made.

-Unit Teams:
+Unit Teams

-A unit with a stable staff allows an offender's total correctional program plan to be designed and implemented by a single small, integrated group of staff members - the unit team.
-The unit team is multidisciplinary; for a unit of 40 to 65 inmnates, there typically should be one unit manager, one caseworker, two counselors, and a secretary in addition to the correctional officers.
-If staff resources are low and a single unit of up to 130 inmates is created, it may be staffed by one unit manager, one or two caseworkers, two or three counselors, and a secretary.
-In either case, the team is ususally supplemented by part-time staff members such as education and mental health specialists.
+A unit with a stable staff allows an offender's total correctional program plan to be designed and implemented by a single small, integrated group of staff members-the unit team.
+The unit team is multidisciplinary; for a unit of 40 to 65 inmates, there typically should be one unit manager, one caseworker, two counselors, and a secretary in addition to the correctional officers.
+If staff resources are low and a single unit of up to 130 inmates is created, it may be staffed by

+one unit manager, one or two caseworkers, two or three counselors, and a secretary.
+In either case, the team is usually supplemented by parttime staff members such as education and mental health specialists.
 The team is responsible for all aspects of inmate program planning and monitoring, including program assignments, implementation of treatment programs, coordination of leisure activities, participation in disciplinary hearings, making parole recommendations, and conducting prerelease programming.
 The team is also responsible for sanitation, the physical appearance of the unit, and custody and control of the inmates.
 The unit is administered by a unit manager who is the direct-line supervisor of all staff assigned to the unit team, including the correctional officers.
-The unit manager represents the unit at institution-wide administrative meetings and usually reports to the assistant warden responsible for inmate programs.
+The unit manager represents the unit at institution-wide administrative meetings and usually reports to an assistant warden.
+Circulation Patterns Historically, inmate circulation between centralized program/service facilities and housing areas was confined to secure, enclosed corridors.
+By placing correctional officer stations and staff offices within the bousing units, frequent and direct contact between staff and inmates is encouraged, Supervision becomes a natural by-product of other inmate-related duties,